AnthonyZhang220/discord_clone/README.md

 - Clone or download the repo
 - `npm install` to install dependencies
-- create a `.env` file for firebase and agora SDK for environment variables
+- create a `.env` file for Firebase and Agora SDK for environment variables
 - `npm start` to start the packager and run the app on localhost:3000